ortoni/WhatsApp_Message/README.md

-# whatsapp_text
+# Whats App Utility

-A new Flutter project.
+A Flutter project, which is done using the What's App API.

 ## Getting Started